To my surprise I think I am happier now than I have ever been.

 When you are young, it seems impossible that you could be happy living with a short life sentence doesn’t it?
 You can’t imagine what it is like to be old, wrinkled and rusty.

-It is entirely, Coulds?
-Might if I feel like it?
-Whenever… or not at all.
+Second.
+You are free!
+There is nothing now that you have to do.
+No more “musts” or “shoulds”.
+It is entirely, ‘Coulds’ ‘ Might if I feel like it’ Whenever… or not at all.
 Your choice now.
-No one can make you, you can rebel!
-Pull the old age card….lovely to do that!
+No one can make you.
+You can rebel!

-And on that theme.
-How nice to be able to put off almost anything on the legit grounds that you may never have to do it!
-With a wicked internal grin I slide my trainers off at night without bothering to undo the laces.
+With a wicked internal grin I slide my trainers off at bedtime without bothering to undo the laces.
 If I am still around tomorrow I will do it then…..maybe the dusting and cobwebs too?

 Income tax?
 Late January of course!

-Maybe some things have to be done.
-But you can have fun with them.
+Third: Maybe some things do need to be done.
+But you can always have fun with them.

 Really ought to leave things sorted, make a will, clear the attic, Oxfam whatever, so they don’t have to?
-I have been having fun with that.
-Finding family memories, old school reports, swimming prizes, letters about truancy, my secret diaries …all of which I am leaving for them to discover, be embarrassed by, and enjoy.
+Boring sad work?
+No!
+Finding family memories, old school reports, swimming prizes, letters about truancy, my secret diaries ..turns out to be a huge pleasure .
+I am creating little surprise packages to leave for them to discover, and I hope be hilariously embarrassed by, and enjoyed.

-I can walk the lanes and paths of my childhood village and remember it all.
+Hadnt realised what a treasure trove we have at 80 years.
+And what a joy it all is: my own box set of memories.
+I can walk the lanes and paths of my childhood village.
 Though the fields were long ago covered by a housing estate, for me everything is still there, the stiles, the sounds, the scents and my Mum.
 I can go there whenever I wish.

 Everyday is precious and because you know it, you use time better, you notice things you never bothered with before: the details in a flower, watch a spider weaving.
 Did you ever make time to do that?

-Even time to try something new like Blogging!
-I really do recommend it.
-Super to discover that you can still learn something new at 80.
+Even time to try something new like Blogging.
+Super to discover that you can still learn something fresh at 80.

 The delight of joint nostalgia, the warmth of shared memories is always sharpened by that underlying thought “We may not see each other again“…parting hugs are especially poignant.
 Almost beautiful.
 I think it is hard to explain to someone much younger how quietly real that feels at 80.